 - Think of a focal point of attention.
 Depending on the type of meditation, it may be a single word, the flow of your breath, or the present moment.

 - Be open to the entire experience.
 Try to let go of any expectations you may have before you begin to meditate.
 If you become distracted – it’s okay, just try to re-focus!
 This is normal and part of learning how to meditate.
 With practice, it will get easier.

 How do I start to meditate?

 Most beginners find it easier to learn how to meditate with some instruction.
 All types of meditation can be practiced in a class with an instructor or on your own.
 If you are interested in trying out a class, check your local community center or neighborhood yoga studio.
-If classes are not for you, don’t worry, there are countless recorded instructions in MP3 audio format or on DVDs.
+If classes are not for you, don’t worry, there are countless recorded audio and/or video instructions available online or even as apps.
 Just remember, it’s normal to get distracted or feel so relaxed that you fall asleep.

 Similar to yoga, meditation is a practice that takes time to learn.
 You will find out what meditation techniques work best for you, and there’s always the chance to try different styles.

 Although meditation is safe and in many cases helpful, it should not replace traditional medical care.
 It’s important to tell your health care providers about any complementary or alternative treatments you use to help manage pain, stress, etc. including herbal medicines and dietary supplements, meditation, biofeedback, etc.